 5 Benefits of Bulgur.
-Traditional Wheat that is Safe to Eat?Updated: April 21, 2018 Breakfast, Healthy Living, Recipes
+Traditional Wheat that is Safe to Eat?Updated: July 30, 2018 Grain Recipes, Healthy Living, Porridge, Vegetarian Breakfasts

 But what is this traditional food known as bulgur?
 Is it a safe form of wheat to eat?

 To make bulgur, wheat berries are first soaked for many hours.
 After a thorough soaking, the grains are partially cooked or parboiled.
 The wheat is then dried and cracked for ease of storage and quick cooking when added to a dish or eaten on its own.

 In short, bulgur is wheat’s answer to quick oats and instant rice!
 Ease of use makes it a popular substitute for both rice and couscous in some cuisines.

 While almost any variety of wheat is appropriate, durum wheat is historically the most popular variety for making bulgur.